ryayoung/py-excel-solver/README.md

 # python-solver

-A wrapper that makes Scipy's ```linprog()``` function work like Excel's Solver.
+A wrapper that uses Scipy's ```linprog()``` function to emulate the UI of Excel's Solver.
+It's supposed to be extremely easy to use.

-It's meant to be as easy to use as possible, so most customization is optional (or not available).

 If you've set up a simple optimization problem in Excel, just copy and paste the values into the function below and get the same output.

-#### Not allowed:
+#### Rules:
-- Using matrix constraints that can't be stated with a SUMPRODUCT() in Excel.
+- All matrix constraints must be able to be stated with a SUMPRODUCT() in Excel.
 Instead of passing the sumproduct cell as a constraint like you would in Excel, here you need to pass the constraint matrix itself (see ```constraints_left``` param below), and the function will take care of the math.

-#### Why is this so cool?
+#### Why use this?
-- Scipy's ```linprog()``` is very hard to use if you're coming from Excel.
-It does NOT let you pick between maximize and minimize like you would in Excel, and it does not let you specify inequality signs (>= <=).
-And, if you want to assert equalities as constraints, you have to pass them as a completely separate matrix/vector pair.
-As a result, using scipy's function requires you to manipulate many of your values ahead of time in a way that makes your code impossible to read and interpret. ```python-solver``` fixes that.
+- It's easy.
+Very easy.
+You can simply copy paste from excel into the function.
 You even get to use the "Make Unconstrained Variables Non-Negative" button, like you would in Excel.

-#### Why is it better than Excel Solver?
+#### Extra features you don't get in Excel Solver
 - With a single-integer assignment, you can set the ```minimum_for_all``` and/or ```maximum_for_all``` constraints to set an upper and/or lower bound for all the decision variables at once.
 - You don't have to calculate objective function or matrix sumproduct constraints yourself.
 - Objective function is set up and displayed for you in the output.
 Ex: ```MINIMIZE: z = 16a - 20.5b + 14c```.
+- Choose from a variety of solve methods not offered in Excel.

+#### Why not just use Scipy ```linprog()```?
+- Scipy's ```linprog()``` is very hard to use if you're coming from Excel.
+It does NOT let you pick between maximize and minimize like you would in Excel, and it does not let you specify inequality signs (>= <=) for constraints.
+And, if you want to assert equalities as constraints, you have to pass them as a completely separate matrix/vector pair in the function.
+As a result, using scipy's function requires you to manipulate many of your values ahead of time in a way that makes your code impossible to read and interpret.

 ### Example 1
 Solved in Excel: